JasonCharamis/ARuS/README.md

 This is a Snakemake pipeline for running automated mapping-based RNAseq analysis, from fastq reads to DE analysis.

-Its reproducibility has been tested in >4 RNAseq-based projects.

 Usage:

 First make two directories: